 Jefferson Credit Agreement.
-On March 7, 2018, certain subsidiaries of the Company entered into a revolving credit agreement (the "Jefferson Credit Agreement"), among the Jefferson Borrower, as borrower, the Jefferson

-Parent Guarantor and certain of its direct and indirect subsidiaries, as guarantors, the lenders from time to time party thereto and BMO Harris Bank N.A., as administrative agent.
-The Jefferson Credit Agreement provides for a \$50 million senior secured revolving credit facility, with a \$10 million letter of credit subfacility.
-The loans and other obligations under the Jefferson Credit Agreement are secured on a first priority basis by (i) pledges of the equity interests indirectly owned by the Company in the Jefferson Parent Guarantor and certain of its direct and indirect subsidiaries and (ii) liens on certain rail car assets, receivables and deposit accounts owned by the Jefferson Borrower, the Jefferson Parent Guarantor and the other guarantors.
-The facility under the Jefferson Credit Agreement will mature, and commitments in respect thereof will terminate, on March 7, 2021.
-Borrowings outstanding under the Jefferson Credit Agreement bear interest at either (i) Adjusted LIBOR (determined in accordance with the Jefferson Credit Agreement) plus 2.50% per annum or (ii) the Base Rate (determined in accordance with the Jefferson Credit Agreement) plus 1.50% per annum.
-The Jefferson Borrower will also be required to pay a quarterly commitment fee at a rate per annum equal to 0.50% on the average unused portion of the facility under the Jefferson Credit Agreement, as well as customary letter of credit fees and agency fees.
+On March 7, 2018, certain subsidiaries of the Company entered into a revolving credit agreement (the "Jefferson Credit Agreement"), among the Jefferson Gulf Coast Energy Partners LLC (the "Jefferson Borrower"), as borrower, FTAI Energy Partners LLC (the "Jefferson Parent Guarantor") and certain of its direct and indirect subsidiaries, as guarantors, the lenders from time to time party thereto and BMO Harris Bank N.A., as administrative agent.
+The Jefferson Credit Agreement provided for a \$50.0 million senior secured revolving credit facility, with a \$10.0 million letter of credit subfacility.
+The loans and other obligations under the Jefferson Credit Agreement were secured on a first priority basis by (i) pledges of the equity interests indirectly owned by the Company in the Jefferson Parent Guarantor and certain of its direct and indirect subsidiaries and (ii) liens on certain rail car assets, receivables and deposit accounts owned by the Jefferson Borrower, the Jefferson Parent Guarantor and the other guarantors.
+Borrowings outstanding under the Jefferson Credit Agreement bore interest at either (i) Adjusted LIBOR (determined in accordance with the Jefferson Credit Agreement) plus 2.50% per annum or (ii) the Base Rate (determined in accordance with the Jefferson Credit Agreement) plus 1.50% per annum.
+The Jefferson Borrower was also required to pay a quarterly commitment fee at a rate per annum equal to 0.50% on the average unused portion of the facility under the Jefferson Credit Agreement, as well as customary letter of credit fees and agency fees.
+On December 20, 2018, our subsidiary entered into an amendment to the Jefferson Credit Agreement which temporarily increased the aggregate revolving commitments by \$25.0 million to \$75.0 million, until August 1, 2019, after which the aggregate revolving commitment reverted back to \$50.0 million.
+In February 2020, in connection with the consummation of the offering of the Series 2020 Bonds, all amounts outstanding under the Jefferson Credit Agreement were repaid and such facility was terminated.

 Jefferson Capital Call Agreement.
-The Jefferson Credit Agreement is also indirectly supported by the Company.
 On March 7, 2018, the Company and certain of its subsidiaries that are direct or indirect parent companies of the Jefferson Borrower (including the FTAI Obligor (as defined below)) entered into a Capital Call Agreement (the "Jefferson Capital Call Agreement") with the Jefferson Borrower.

 Pursuant to the Jefferson Capital Call Agreement, the Company and its subsidiaries party thereto (other than the Jefferson Borrower) jointly and severally agreed to make funds available to the Jefferson Borrower to enable the Jefferson Borrower to satisfy its obligations under the Jefferson Credit Agreement, in an aggregate maximum amount equal to the lesser of \$60 million and 120% of the aggregate revolving commitments in effect under the Jefferson Credit Agreement from time to time.
-The Jefferson Capital Call Agreement thereunder directly or indirectly from the Company in an amount equal to or exceeding the maximum investment amount thereunder, (ii) the termination of, and repayment in full of the obligations under, the Jefferson Credit Agreement and (iii) an event of bankruptcy with respect to the Jefferson Borrower.
-The rights of the Jefferson Borrower under the Jefferson Capital Call Agreement, the lenders can cause the Jefferson Borrower to demand capital Call Agreement, the lenders can cause the Jefferson Borrower to demand capital Call Agreement.
+The rights of the Jefferson Borrower under the Jefferson Capital Call Agreement were collaterally assigned to secure the obligations under the Jefferson Credit Agreement.
+During the continuance of an event of default under the Jefferson Credit Agreement, the lenders can cause the Jefferson Borrower to demand capital contributions from the Company under the Jefferson Capital Call Agreement.
+In connection with the aforementioned amendment to the Jefferson Credit Agreement, on December 20, 2018, the Company and certain of its subsidiaries and the Jefferson Borrower entered into the first amendment to the Jefferson Capital Call Agreement.
+In February 2020, in connection with the termination of the Jefferson Credit Agreement, the Jefferson Capital Call Agreement was terminated.